Lost and Found Pet Guide

 - Search for owner info.

-Look for any owner information or rabies tag.
-If the number on a tag is from a vet clinic or another facility, be sure to have BOTH the tag number and the year on the tag written down before calling.
+Look for any owner information or tags.
+If the number on a tag is from a vet clinic or another facility be sure to have BOTH the tag number and the year on the tag written down before calling.

 - Scan the pet for a microchip.